 We all have different visions even if we have similar goals.
 The way we achieve these goals necessitates compromise and negotiation if we are to work with another person.
 Without that, we resort to manipulation and force to influence others.
 It happens in the world of business the same as it does for a married couple trying to decide what color to paint the kitchen.
 The “work” that we do is not so much the physical labor, but the challenge of being tolerant and understanding of the other person, and making concessions without resentment.

-Much of this depends on honest communication and respect but that is difficult to hypothesize before you get into the actual situation.
+Much of this depends on honest communication and respect between the two individuals.
+Even though I‘d recommend these aspects; but it is difficult to hypothesize before you get into the actual situation.
 It is like having a roommate–best friends until you decide to live together.
 Even though you both have similar interests, one person could be a neat freak and the other person a slob and that makes for conflict.
 Some things you don’t find out until an opportunity presents itself.

 According to divorce attorneys from Pacific Northwest Family Law, both marriage and professional collaboration require a reduction from a plurality of notions into a singular action.
 Even in our own mind we may hold opposing ideas until we resolve to one action.
 This process is even more underscored when the ideas come from two minds having varying experiences, ideals and expectations.
 However many contrary prospects, there must be a dominant thought that initiates movement even when there is a recessive thought that may influences it down the road.